OpenDSA/OpenDSA/tools/regression/grammar-initialization.md

 For diagnostic output against the two original source files, add --baseline.
 Baseline files come from origin/master, or the ref supplied by BASELINE_REF; other assets still come from the checkout.
 This mode records failures rather than asserting success.

 Validated against base a3924fdfb: before the fix, the standalone editor raised window.inCanvas is not a function; the exercise raised a script syntax error followed by jsav.flexercise is not a function, and had no grading button.
 After the fix: no page exceptions, one grading button, correct grammar 7/7 (100%), incomplete grammar 6/7 (85.71%), reset succeeds, and the simulated Canvas progress loader is called only in the Canvas case.

+Revalidated after merging master e02a27449 on 2026-09-25: all checks pass.
+Navigation has a separate 30-second timeout; initialization uses DOM/jQuery readiness and visible grading controls instead of fixed sleeps.
+This addresses test-runner timing, not the unresolved historical textbook loading delay.